mnaoumov/githooks/README.md

 - it is a merge, fixup, squash or revert commit
 - current branch has name like **TFS1234** - branch name will be inserted as a prefix to the commit message

-In all other cases it will prompt with a dialog asking for TFS WorkItem ID
+In all other cases it will prompt with a dialog asking for TFS WorkItem ID or if you are committing from console it will show an interactive prompt (if **showDialogFromConsole** setting is set to true)

 ![Provide TFS WorkItem ID dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/provide-tfs-work-item-id-dialog.png)

+### post-merge & post-commit ###

-**post-merge** & **post-commit** - executed after non-conflict merge and conflict merge correspondingly.
+Executed after non-conflict merge and conflict merge correspondingly.
 Hook handles the situation when you have pull merge and helps to use pull rebase instead.

 ![Merge commit dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/merge-commit-dialog.png)

+Hooks also check if merge between branches is allowed.
+List of allowed commits is specified under **Merges** node in a configuration file.
-**post-merge** & **post-commit** - another hook checks if merge between branches allowed.
-And prompts the following dialog
+If merge is not allowed it prompts the following dialog

 ![Unallowed merge dialog](https://bitbucket.org/mnaoumov/githooks/raw/master/Help/images/unallowed-merge-dialog.png)

+### pre-rebase ###

+Executed before rebase is started.
+Hook checks if you are trying to rebase a branch which was already pushed and denies the whole rebase before it is started.

+    The pre-rebase hook refused to rebase.
+    WARNING: *****
+    WARNING: You cannot rebase branch 'master' because it was already pushed.
+    WARNING: *****

+### pre-receive ###

+Server-side hook, executed after push but before changes were actually applied in a remote repository.
+Hook checks against pull merges and another very annoying and weird case which is difficult to explain (see my [blogpost](http://mnaoumov.wordpress.com/2012/09/20/guide-how-to-easy-screw-up-your-git-repository/) which describes this case).

+    remote: WARNING: *****
+    remote: WARNING: The following commit should not exist in branch release.1.0
+    remote: WARNING: 72c4545c5c35587517fd9f595528b381427ab388 Merge branch 'release.1.0'
+    remote: WARNING: *****

+### post-receive ###
+Server-side hook, executed after push after changes were actually applied.
+Hooks reminds the committer to merge his change in a corresponding branch if applicable

+    remote: WARNING: *****
+    remote: WARNING: You pushed branch 'release.1.0'.
+Please merge it to the branch 'master' and push it as well ASAP
+    remote: WARNING: *****